What Is Bariatric Surgery?

 This kind of surgery is not for everyone.
 But if you have struggled with obesity, it can be a powerful tool to help you lose weight, keep it off, and regain your quality of life.

 Various types of weight loss surgery are available.
 The best type of bariatric surgery for you will depend on your individual medical history and desired weight loss goals.
-The three most common types of weight loss surgery selected by our patients are the laparoscopic sleeve gastrectomy, the laparoscopic gastric bypass, and the loop duodenal switch.
+The three most common types of weight loss surgery selected by our patients are the robotic sleeve gastrectomy, the robotic gastric bypass, and the loop duodenal switch.
 Dr. Long is a national innovator in safe weight loss surgery, and will work with you to discover the best weight loss surgery to fit your specific needs.
+If you also have a hiatal hernia, this may need to be repaired at the time of surgery.
+Dr. Long is also an expert at definitive hiatal hernia repair.

-This is a very common misconception.
 Ten or twenty years ago, weight loss surgical techniques did come with a higher risk.
 However, today complications are so rare that your chances of dying or suffering a major complication from bariatric surgery are no higher than your risk from even the most minor surgical operations, such as gallbladder removal*.
 With a skilled surgeon, bariatric surgery is safe and exceptionally low-risk.
 You can learn more about bariatric surgery complications, and how the BMCC minimizes risk, here.

 In fact, surgery is much less risky than remaining severely overweight, because of the health dangers associated with obesity.
 In just the first 5 years after bariatric surgery, the risk of dying an early death decreases by 89% due to a transformation in overall health*.
 Many, if not all, obesity-related health problems such as diabetes can be resolved with bariatric surgery and weight loss*.
 Far from being risky, surgery can significantly reduce the health-related dangers that many patients face.